Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 knowledge.
-Most language data is a record of the behaviour of people who have moral rights in the material (even if they do not have legal rights) and taking the CARE principles as relevant in such cases ensures serious thinking about the protection of tose moral rights.
+Most language data is a record of the behaviour of people who have moral rights in the material (even if they do not have legal rights) and taking the CARE principles as relevant in such cases ensures serious thinking about the protection of those moral rights.

 ![Slide25](Slide25.png)
 [Traditional Knowledge Labels](https://localcontexts.org/labels/traditional-knowledge-labels/)

-We are designing the system so that it can work with diverse ways of expressing access rights, for example licensing like the Tribal Knowledge labels.
+We are designing the system so that it can work with diverse ways of expressing access rights, for example, licensing like the Tribal Knowledge labels.
 The idea is to separate safe storage of data with a license on each item, which may reference the TK labels from a system that is administered by the data custodians who can make decisions about who is allowed to access data.

 ![Slide26](Slide26.png)
-We are working on a case-study with the
+We are working on a case study with the
 [Sydney Speaks project](http://www.dynamicsoflanguage.edu.au/sydney-speaks/)
 via steering committee member Catherine Travis.